enxendra/huf-java-api/README.md

 To use properly this library, or to connect by using your own client, check the documentation of our REST API here: (http://docs.huf.apiary.io/)

 The first step to use this library is to specify your API_KEY  and the endpoint of the service in the `RequestOptions` object.
 Additionaly, a USER_TOKEN can be specified in for some functions in which permissions control is required.
-To learn how to get the USER_TOKEN see the Login Service explanation in  our REST API documentation.
+To learn how to get the USER_TOKEN see the Login Service explanation bellow.

 ``` java